Interested in this innovation?

 Kahoot! is an innovative tool designed to engage students with learning material in a social way.
 Teachers can create a fun learning game in a matter of minutes and then broadcast it to the whole class on an interactive whiteboard.
 There is also the option of choosing from a selection of games (or kahoots) made by other users from around the world through the shared online platform, as well as a collection of free, ready-made, curriculum-aligned games in several subjects.

 Questions appear on the big screen at the front of the class and each learner has a device with which they can participate in the game by selecting a multiple-choice answer, in teams or individually.
 In this fun, social environment the teacher becomes a game show host and the learners are active participants.

 This interactive approach, inspired by online gaming, keeps all children engaged in the learning material and stimulates collaboration and group discussion, as well as competitive excitement.
 Teachers can add videos, images and diagrams to the games to amplify engagement even more.
 Students can even create their own learning games, which helps to deepen their understanding and sense of purpose.

 Kahoot! is used by more than half the teachers in the US.
-Over one billion people globally have played Kahoot! since it was launched in 2013.
+Over two billion people globally have played Kahoot! since it was launched in 2013.